The Organisation and its Work

 • a contribution to national, regional and international consensus and policy-based initiatives on the human rights deficits and their impact on the Continent through South African policy and diplomatic and civil interventions in relation to crises in Africa, especially in Southern Africa.

-SALO’s work broadly falls into six strategic focus areas (with some overlap between them):
+SALO’s work broadly falls into seven strategic focus areas (with some overlap between them):

 1. Building international, regional and national consensus on peace, human security and development